United States Energy Storage Market Size and Share

 By Technology: Battery Dominance Amid Emerging Alternatives

-Lithium-ion batteries delivered 82% of 2024 deployments, cementing their role as the backbone of the United States energy storage market.
-Cost drops below USD 300 per kWh, and cycle lives exceeding 5,000 cycles reinforce their suitability across duration bands.
+Lithium-ion batteries accounted for 82% of 2024 deployments, solidifying their role as the backbone of the United States' energy storage market.
+The cost drops below USD 300 per kWh, and cycle lives exceeding 5,000 cycles reinforce their suitability across various duration bands.
 LFP rapidly displaces NMC within the chemistry mix, favored for lower cobalt intensity and improved thermal stability.
-The United States energy storage market size for hydrogen systems is forecast to jump on a 28.5% CAGR track through 2030, primarily targeting seasonal shifts and heavy-industry decarbonization.
+The United States' energy storage market size for hydrogen systems is forecast to grow at a 28.5% CAGR through 2030, primarily targeting seasonal shifts and decarbonization in heavy industry.
 Flow batteries gain consideration in RTO capacity solicitations seeking 6–12-hour resiliency.

 Competitive pressure accelerates technology innovation.
 PFAS-free electrolyte research adds momentum to post-lithium chemistries, while DOE funding supports iron-air and zinc hybrid pilots.
-Pumped hydro’s legacy 22 GW base anchors inertia resources, although licensing complexity dissuades new builds.
-Compressed-air and flywheels remain niche, serving high-cycling ancillary niches.
-Overall, the United States energy storage market will likely continue battery primacy yet widen its technology portfolio to hedge safety, cost, and duration risks.
+Pumped hydro's legacy 22 GW base anchors inertia resources, although licensing complexity dissuades new builds.
+Compressed air and flywheels remain niche, serving high-cycling ancillary applications.
+Overall, the United States energy storage market will likely continue to prioritize batteries while expanding its technology portfolio to hedge against safety, cost, and duration risks.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.